-The Director Penalty regime applies to unpaid “PAYG” withholding amounts and Superannuation Guarantee Charge “SGC” obligations and, from 1 April 2020, GST liabilities
+The Director Penalty regime applies to unpaid “PAYG” withholding amounts, Superannuation Guarantee Charge “SGC” obligations and, from 1 April 2020, GST liabilities

-The effect of the Director Penalty regime is that if a company of which a person is a Director fails to ensure that the company pays its PAYG withholding and/or SGC liability obligations by the due dates, the Director becomes personally liable for a penalty equal to the unpaid PAYG withholding or SGC amounts.
+The effect of the Director Penalty regime is that if a company of which a person is a Director fails to ensure that the company pays its PAYG withholding, SGC and/or GST liability obligations by the due dates, the Director becomes personally liable for a penalty equal to the unpaid PAYG withholding, GST or SGC amounts.
 These penalties are known as “Director Penalties”.

 Director Penalty Notices

 The Commissioner of Taxation may not, however, commence any proceedings against a Director to recover a Director Penalty until the expiration of 21 days after the Commissioner has given a Director Penalty Notice under Section 269-25(1) of Schedule 1 of the Taxation Administration Act 1953.

 Except in the circumstances where the company has both failed to report and pay a relevant amount of PAYG withholding or a GST liability within three (3) months of the due date for payment, a Director Penalty for failure to pay PAYG withholding or a GST liability will be remitted and personal liability avoided where, within 21 days of the Director receiving the Director Penalty Notice, the company:

 - pays the relevant debt,

 - appoints an Administrator under Sections 436A, 436B or 436C of the Corporations Act, or

 - appoints a Liquidator to wind up the company.